4 MINUTE READ

 Don’t get me wrong, your body is extremely smart and can convert both protein and fats into glucose, however it’s slower and not really efficient.
 If you’re into sports or any sort of training, you know that efficiency is the key.

 One more thing to bear in mind is that we are all different and our bodies prefer different types of foods.
-As much as I’m not a fan of keto diet, if someone feels well and feel that it works for them, let them do it.
+As much as I’m not a fan of the keto diet, if someone feels well and feels that it works for them, let them do it.
 At the end of the day both diet and training should be suited to the individual, not based on someone’s opinions.

 To sum up- eat carbs, eat them in moderation just like everything else.

 You don’t have to cut pasta, bread, or pizza from your life in order to lose weight.
 You also don’t have to stuff yourself with rice and broccoli to gain muscle.
-These are two extremes that create this perception that healthy, good looking body is just for the chosen ones and it certainly means you should not come closer than 2 feet to carbs in any shape or form.
+These are two extremes that create this perception that a healthy, good looking body is just for the chosen ones and it certainly means you should not come closer than 2 feet to carbs in any shape or form.
 Otherwise you might start storing fat because blah blah blah (some diet BS) is the only thing to go.

 Make conscious decisions of what you eat and how much you eat and you’ll be perfectly fine.